How Much Does a Senator Make?

 By on July 31, 2011 in ArticlesHow Much Does

-They serve our country and strive to represent our interests, but you may wonder: how much does a senator make?
+They serve our country and strive to represent our interests, but how much does a senator make?
 With all this debate going on about debt ceilings, let's take a moment to understand just how much we pay all these public servants.
 A senator's salary is more than just a yearly wage.
 There is a base pay rate for senators, but there are also other allowances and benefits, such as retirement and insurance, that should be considered when calculating the overall compensation a senator receives.

 Senate salaries / PAUL J. RICHARDS/AFP/Getty Images